-rands that retail trade customers sell under their wn brands. oetta's range of candy and natural snacks that are cked by the consumers themselves. oetta's complete concept in pick & mix including oducts, displays and accompanying store and gistic services. ugar alcohols that resemble sugar and are used a sweeteners. ertified standards for farming of cocoa with a number cked by the consumers themselves. oetta's complete concept in pick & mix including oducts, displays and accompanying store and gistic services. ugar alcohols that resemble sugar and are used sweeteners. oducts, displays and accompanying store and gistic services.
-Lugar alcohols that resemble sugar and are used a sweeteners. s sweeteners. ertified standards for farming of cocoa with a number social and environmental criteria, merged with UTZ. oundtable for sustainable palm oil, certification nd standard for the palm oil we purchase, 10% segregated. specific goal set by a company to reduce its eenhouse gas emissions in alignment with the test climate science. collaborative effort that supports companies to et ambitious and scientifically aligned targets for ducing greenhouse gas emissions. n audit procedure developed by Sedex to assess orking conditions and environmental performance ithin both the business and the supply chain ne Perfect Factory is Cloetta's development ogramme aimed at improving engagement, reliabil- rand resource-efficiency within manufacturing.
+Own brands (EMV) Brands that retail trade customers sell under their own brands.
+Pick & mix Cloetta's range of candy and natural snacks that are picked by the consumers themselves.
+Pick & mix concept Cloetta's complete concept in pick & mix including products, displays and accompanying store and logistic services.
+Polyols Sugar alcohols that resemble sugar and are used as sweeteners.
+Rainforest Alliance Certified standards for farming of cocoa with a number of social and environmental criteria, merged with UTZ RSPO Roundtable for sustainable palm oil, certification and standard for the palm oil we purchase, 100% segregated.
+Science-based target A specific goal set by a company to reduce its greenhouse gas emissions in alignment with the latest climate science.
+Science Based Targets initiative (SBTi) A collaborative effort that supports companies to set ambitious and scientifically aligned targets for reducing greenhouse gas emissions.
+SMETA An audit procedure developed by Sedex to assess working conditions and environmental performance within both the business and the supply chain The Perfect Factory The Perfect Factory is Cloetta's development programme aimed at improving engagement, reliability and resource-efficiency within manufacturing.